system76/docs/content/Minecraft-Server-Hosting.md

 # Hosting A Minecraft Server

 Minecraft 1.17 droped on June 8, 2021.
 In this article we will be going over how to setup a minecraft server on your Pop!_OS or Ubuntu install.
 For a Minecraft System76 recomends having a minumue of 8gb of RAM but for a good exprince 16gb of RAM is recomended.
 Any harddriver over 128gb for a bassic server but if you want to backups 1TB to 2TB is recomeneded.
+This article will live mostly in the terminal, if you want a refresher on the terminal you can see our article [here](https://support.system76.com/articles/terminal-basics).

 ## Updating and Installing Software Needed